godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 There are 4 ways to add these materials to an object.
 A material can be added in the *Material* property of the mesh.
-It can be added in the *Material* property of the node using the mesh (such as a MeshInstance node), the *Material Override* property of the node using the mesh, and the *Material Overlay*.
+It can be added in the *Material* property of the node using the mesh (such as a MeshInstance3D node), the *Material Override* property of the node using the mesh, and the *Material Overlay*.

 .. image:: img/add_material.png